frost-rvl/creative-studio/README.md

 - Password reset (via email)
 - User profile with avatar and cover images
 - Edit profile (about me, username, email)
+- Following system — see artworks from people you follow

 ### Artwork Management